Getting ready to purchase your first home?

 - Trusting an Unqualified Realtor: Hiring the right realtor is the most important step in your home search.
 Make sure that you’re working with someone who is savvy and well-versed not just in real estate, but the neighborhood of your dreams, too.

 - Betting on a Verbal Agreement: Nothing in home-buying is legitimate until you’ve got a signed contract.
 Don’t hang your hopes on someone’s word and a handshake.
 Get all details – requirements, agreements, prices and dates – on paper.

 - Disregarding Hidden Costs: Budget for all of the fees – obvious and hidden! – in the homebuying process.
 What’s a hidden fee?
 One example is the closing cost, which can include everything from attorney to title search fees.

 - Forgoing a Professional Home Inspection: Don’t rely on the seller or their real estate agent to point out any issues with the home.
 Hire a professional home inspector to check for damages, pest problems or any issues with the property.

 - Forgetting Other Related Costs: Just like buying a car, owning a home comes with long-term financial responsibility.
 Prepare yourself for things like association fees, insurance, taxes, utilities, and regular maintenance and upkeep.

 Are you you in the process of looking for a first-time home?
-Let RedStone Mortgage assist you in finding loan options that meet your individual needs.
-Call us at 480-759-1500.
+Let Cardinal Financial (formerly RedStone Mortgage) assist you in finding loan options that meet your individual needs.
+Call us today at 480-759-1500.